Design and Build Quality

 a.
 Processor and Memory

-Under the hood, the Motorola Defy is powered by a 800 MHz single-core ARM Cortex-A8 processor, coupled with a TI OMAP 3610 chipset.
-At the time of its release, this hardware was adequate for handling basic tasks and applications.
-However, by today’s standards, this processing power is considered relatively modest.
+Inside, the Motorola Defy runs on an 800 MHz single-core ARM Cortex-A8 processor paired with a TI OMAP 3610 chipset.
+When it was released, that setup was enough for basic tasks and regular apps.
+Still, in today’s terms the raw processing power is rather modest.

 b.
 Storage